labgrid-project/labgrid/doc/configuration.rst

 NetworkHIDRelay
 +++++++++++++++
-A NetworkHIDRelay describes an `HIDRelay`_ exported over the network.
+A :any:`NetworkHIDRelay` describes an `HIDRelay`_ exported over the network.

 NetworkService
 ~~~~~~~~~~~~~~
-A NetworkService describes a remote SSH connection.
+A :any:`NetworkService` describes a remote SSH connection.

 .. code-block:: yaml